Valley polarization fluctuations, bistability, and switching in two-dimensional semiconductors: Conclusion

 \acknowledgments

 We are grateful to Fabian Cadiz for useful discussions and Anton Prazdnichnykh for help at the initial stages of the work.
 Analytical theory by M.M.G. was supported by RSF project 19-12-00051.
 Numerical simulations by M.A.S. were supported by RFBR-CNRS joint project 20-52-16303.
+Part of this work performed by the French group was supported by the French Agence Nationale de la Recherche under the program ESR/EquipEx+ (grant number ANR-21-ESRE-0025) and the ANR projects ATOEMS, Sizmo- 2D and Magicvalley.